Martha Matilda Harper: Famous clientele

-Company Legacy
+Company legacy

 In 1920, at the age of 63, Harper married Robert McBain, a 39 year old army officer.
 They ran the company together for 15 years until Harper retired at the age of 78 and gave control of the company to McBain.

 The Harper Method Inc. has operated under a variety of different owners.
 In June 1956, Robert McBain, Harper's husband, sold the enterprise to Earl Freese and Gerald Wunderlich who then made three different attempts to sell the business throughout the 1960s and 70s.

 In 1971, Robert Prentices, then manager of the Harper manufacturing centre in St. Catharine's, Ontario, purchased the factory assets along with Harper manufacturing and distribution rights, renaming the company Niagara Mist Marketing Ltd, also known as the Soap Factory.

 On March 10, 1972, other Harper Method Inc., assets were bought by PEJ Beauty Corporation, a wholly owned subsidiary of the Wilfred Academy.
 At the time, PEJ was one of the largest operators of trade schools in America.
 According to Philip Jakeway, then President of the Wilfred Academy, he hoped to expand his operation by marketing the Harper products and shops.
 An agreement was reached whereby Prentice would supply Harper products to Jakeway for U.S. distribution.
 Jakeway was unsuccessful."

 The last Harper Method franchise shop operated in Rochester, New York, as the country's oldest, and longest-running, beauty shop until the early 2000s.
 It was owned by a woman named Centa Sailer who died in 2014.
 The site of Harper's former laboratory is now a tire warehouse.

+Personal life

+Harper liked cooking, travel and golf.
+She was a Christian Scientist and a member of First Church of Christ, Scientist, Rochester, New York.

+Harper was the first woman member of the Rochester Chamber of Commerce.